Tuesday to Sunday • Open 10 am – 4 pm

 - Hear the thunder of stampeding bison in the Welcome Gallery and get oriented for the rest of your Museum visit.

 - Discover the rare and magnificent fossil of a pliosaur (marine reptile) that lived in Cretaceous sea that covered Manitoba 90 million years ago – in the Earth History Gallery.

 - Watch in wonder as the northern lights illuminate a polar bear in the Arctic and Subarctic Gallery.

 - Listen to the waterfall as you wander through a Cree settlement in the Boreal Forest Gallery.

-- In the Nonsuch Gallery you’ll travel back in time to 17th-century Deptford, England, and step aboard the Nonsuch, the little ship that helped start the Hudson’s Bay Company (HBC).
+- In the Nonsuch Gallery you’ll travel back in time to 17th-century Deptford, England, and view the Nonsuch, the little ship that helped start the Hudson’s Bay Company (HBC).

 - Learn about the work of the HBC, North America’s oldest continuously operating business, and see the Royal Charter that established it in the Hudson’s Bay Company Gallery.

 - See the diversity of Manitoba plants and animals in the Parklands Gallery.

 - Imagine yourself living in a teepee or a Red River log house observing the changing landscape in the Prairies Gallery.

 The Museum’s collections reflect the heritage of Manitoba and other regions of the world.
 Our nine interpretive galleries explore the interrelationship of people and their environment.
 Travel through millions of years as you journey from north to south across Manitoba’s vast and varied landscape, from the icy arctic coast to the windswept prairies.